Engineering-Career-Expo/30Doc-guidelines/submission_guidelines.md

 An acceptable submission is a Google Drive link to a .blend file that contains the required design.

 ### How to submit:
+- Export your project as a .blend file.
+- Open a Google Drive Folder with your name.
+This is where you'll upload each day's task.
-Upload your .blend file to your Google Drive.
+- Upload your .blend file to your Google Drive with a descriptive name (eg, Day 01 #30DaysOfBlender).
+- Set your Google Drive link to “Anyone on the internet can view.”
-Submit the Drive link at https://ecx.org.ng/30doc/
+- Submit the link at https://ecx.org.ng/30doc/

 ## Back-End Web Development
 ### Accepted Languages
-- PHP / Laravel
-- Python (Django or Flask)
+- Python (Flask)
+- PHP/Laravel

+### How to Submit (Flask submissions only):
+- Asides from the last task on day 30, participants are expected to create a new repository and push the code for each day to the repo and share a link to the repository on the 30DOC dashboard (https://ecx.org.ng/30doc/).
+- For the 30th day of the program, share the link to the Heroku deployment instead
+- **Note**: You are to create one repo for all your tasks.

+### How to Submit (Laravel submissions only):
-For all back-end tasks, unless stated otherwise, all submissions should be the GitHub link to the README.md file of the repository containing your server-side code.
-The README should contain the link to the endpoint of where your server-side script is running, and any other information specifically asked for.
+- Unless stated otherwise, all submissions should be the GitHub link to the README.md file of the repository containing your server-side code.
+- The README should contain the link to the endpoint of where your server-side script is running, and any other information specifically asked for.